shopping & Christmas markets in France 2017

 Big stores and stores selling up-market French

-can be guaranteed to put on particularly lavish and impressive window
+and cosmetics can be guaranteed to put on particularly lavish

-in France cannot start before the first week of
+France cannot start before the first week of January.

 The French capital offers a number of